louwersj/ociForwardFunction/README.md

 ### Google Logging - OCI Cloud Events
-Sending OCI logging to the Google Cloud Platform for inclusion in the Google Logging Service.
+Sending OCI Cloud Events to the Google Cloud Platform for inclusion in the Google Logging Service.
 This can be achieved by using the ociLogging2GcpLogging functionality.

 *Tested = No, Operational = No*